-Nothing sounds cooler than someone that plugs in a wah and knows how to use it.
+Nothing sounds cooler than a wah pedal and a musician that knows how to use it.
+Check out some of the best wah pedals on the market today.

 We went ahead and put together this list of wah effects that we believe to be the best of their class.
 Take a look below and choose the right one for you.